Skip to content

 User Trust

-4.2/5 Trustpilot from 136 reviews — among the highest in the PSP segment, but small sample.
+4.2/5 Trustpilot from 136 reviews, among the highest in the PSP segment, but a small sample.

 Score Explanation

-Security pulls the highest score thanks to the FCA AEMI license and Visa/Mastercard Principal Member status — emerchantpay does in-house acquiring rather than reselling another bank's BIN.
+Security pulls the highest score thanks to the FCA AEMI license and Visa/Mastercard Principal Member status, since emerchantpay does in-house acquiring rather than reselling another bank's BIN.
 That is a meaningful structural advantage for chargeback negotiation and rate composition, and it is rare among mid-market PSPs. iGaming Fit is solid but not best-in-class: there is a named gaming team and public wins like Pinnacle's Ontario expansion, but no pre-built connector for SoftSwiss, EveryMatrix or Slotegrator.
 Tech is the soft spot.
-The Genesis API is functional but mobile developers find the lack of a native iOS/Android SDK a real friction.
-Trust is high on rating (4.2/5) but small on sample size (136 reviews) — and the May 2023 auditor resignation over governance concerns is the one item operators should ask about during onboarding.
+The Genesis API is functional, but mobile developers find the lack of a native iOS/Android SDK a real friction.
+Trust is high on rating (4.2/5) but small on sample size (136 reviews), and the May 2023 auditor resignation over governance concerns is the one item operators should ask about during onboarding.

 Who Is emerchantpay Best For?